nhoizey/nicolas-hoizey.com/src/links/2019/06/28/web-quality-checklist/index.md

   - name: "Opquast"
     twitter: "opquast"
     site: "https://www.opquast.com/"
-tags: [quality, WebPerf, privacy, accessibility]
+tags: [quality, performance, privacy, accessibility]
 ---

 > The Web Quality Checklist is intended for all professionals who create websites.
 It is designed in a collaborative way by a community of Web professionals, led by the French company [Opquast](https://www.opquast.com/) (Open Quality Standards).